Top 20 Tips: How to Improve Your Call Handling ServicesAugust 12, 2018

 Our Call Handling Tips

 According to industry reports 7/10 people prefer being contacted via the phone over any other method; however there are still some very common errors that companies continue to make in their customer contact operations.
-To help provide you with some top tips for overcoming these call handling issues we caught up with Steve Brown, Operations Manager at GFM ClearComms who has over 20 years of industry experience and shared with us the following:
+Here are some top tips for overcoming these call handling issues:

 1. Prepare for Peak Call Periods